 Call in an artillery strike that slowly creeps across the landscape.

-Bangalore is a solid, well rounded legend with a good set of abilities that aren’t too difficult to use effectively.
+Bangalore is a solid, well rounded legend with a good set of abilities that aren’t too difficult to use effectively – perfect for beginners, but tricky to justify at higher levels.
 Her smoke canister has two charges and is best used to create cover and concealment between Bang (yes, that’s what we’re calling her) and the enemy; she can use healing items while throwing the canister, too, making this an efficient way to heal up.
 The smoke can also allow you to loot or revive safely.
 When running away, fire the smoke slightly ahead of you so it’ll go off as you run into it, allowing you to take a big lungful of fumes in lieu of a lungful of lead.
 You should chuck a cloud over the top of any vulnerable teammates who could use the time to heal up.
 Be warned, though; the gold Digital Threat upgrades and Bloodhound’s ultimate ability can both see through the smoke, which is a lethal combination – let’s hope your team are the ones with X-Ray vision.
 Alternatively, pick up a Digital Threat scope yourself, plunge the enemy into a smoke cloud, and get hunting.

 Bangalore’s passive, Double Time, gives you a speed boost when sprinting under fire, which you can use to make it safely into cover or to return fire whilst being harder to hit.
 Rolling Thunder, the artillery strike, isn’t as powerful as Gibraltar’s similarly bombastic ulti, but is still a good way to provide cover and chase the enemy out of their hiding spots so you can shoot them.
-It will activate in front of the thrown flare in a wave sequence; the missiles will hit the ground and explode eight seconds later.
+It will activate in front of the thrown flare in a wave sequence; the missiles will hit the ground and explode eight seconds later – which admittedly gives opponents plenty of time to avoid damage.
 You can use it offensively by throwing it out and running alongside it as it explodes to push an enemy squad out of position.

 - Tactical Ability: Stim